 Son of a Peach serves up hand-forged pizza using time-honored preparation and techniques, while showcasing only the finest, simple farm to table ingredients.
 Meet Kim and Bart who describe why they located in downtown Burlington, Bart’s favourite pizza and the meaning behind the name – Son of a Peach.

 The Brant Street Butcher Exciting new opening of the Brant Street Butcher offering local meat, produce and dairy.
 Borne out of philosophy of supporting the local economy and farmers, the owner – Ellen McWhinnie – sees this market as essential for our downtown.

-The Burlington Hive: Entrepreneurs and Startups in Downtown Burlington Shaun Pennell of the Burlington Hive describes how our downtown offers great amenities – a beautiful waterfront, restaurant, bars and public transit – providing the energy that’s helping his company attract entrepreneurs and startups from Burlington and beyond.
+Shaun Pennell of Burlington Hive describes how our downtown offers great amenities, with the energy that’s helping his company attract entrepreneurs and startups.

 We live in a great city and must take care to keep what is great as we grow and change.
 We must protect what residents value and what makes them want to live here in the first place.
 We do that when City Hall works with residents, putting the needs of residents first.